psaumur/TERRAFORM_Course_Notes/Course_Notes/LAUNCHING EC2 INSTANCES IN THE VPC.md

 ---

-With our current setup, we've established a:
+With our current setup, we've established:

 A VPC
 A SUBNET